jgibbons-cp/lambda_halo_events_to_sns/README.md

-# Event Connector with Modules for Jira, SNOW, Quaranine and SNS
+# Event Connector with Modules for Jira, SNOW, Quarantine and SNS

 ## Purpose